-Children who go missing from school: A child going missing from School is a potential indicator of a range of safeguarding issues including abuse, neglect, sexual abuse, CSE and CCE.
+Children who are absent from school: A child being absent from School, particularly repeatedly and/or for prolonged periods, and children missing education is a potential indicator of a range of safeguarding issues including abuse, neglect, sexual abuse, CSE and CCE.
 It can also be a sign of child criminal exploitation including involvement in county lines.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of FGM, so-called 'honour'-based abuse or risk of forced marriage.